amantinband/clean-architecture/README.md

 public record ListRemindersQuery(Guid UserId, Guid SubscriptionId, Guid ReminderId) : IAuthorizeableRequest<ErrorOr<Reminder>>;
 ```

-Will only allow users with the `get:reminder` permission or the `list:reminder` permission, and who pass the `SelfOrAdmin` policy, and who have the `ReminderManager` role to list reminders.
+Will only allow users with the `get:reminder` and  `list:reminder` permission, and who pass the `SelfOrAdmin` policy, and who have the `ReminderManager` role to list reminders.

 Another option, is specifying the `Authorize` attribute multiple times: